mathjax/MathJax-docs/web/components/input.rst

-Of course, if you are using one of the packages that includes the :ref:`tex-autoload` extension, then you don't have to load the extensions explicitly (except for :ref:`tex-physics` and :ref:`tex-colorv2`), as they will be laoded automatically when first used.
+Of course, if you are using one of the packages that includes the :ref:`tex-autoload` extension, then you don't have to load the extensions explicitly (except for :ref:`tex-physics` and :ref:`tex-colorv2`), as they will be loaded automatically when first used.

 In addition, there is a ``[tex]/all-packages`` component that includes